meebloe/CS440-Catan/README.md

 Communication between the game client (Unity) and the AI server (Python Flask) uses JSON objects sent over HTTP POST requests to the `/get_action` endpoint.

-*(The JSON structure description from your original README is detailed and accurate.
-You can keep it here as it was, or potentially move it to a separate `API_DOCUMENTATION.md` if the README becomes too long.)*

 ### 1. State JSON (Sent from Game Client to AI Server)